HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 One direct hazard of RF energy that's often overlooked is what happens if you touch an antenna during transmission.
 Spoiler alert: it's not pleasant! *Touching an antenna during transmission can cause RF burns to your skin* due to the concentrated RF energy. {{< link id="T0C07" >}} These burns can occur even at relatively low power levels and may not be immediately noticeable.

-> **Key Information:** Never touch an antenna during transmission—it can cause RF burns to your skin.
+> **Key Information:** Never touch an antenna during transmission — it can cause RF burns to your skin.

 #### Staying in Compliance with RF Safety Regulations